 Note: Leaving the scene of an accident without helping and exchanging info could subject you to criminal hit-and-run charges, and this could have some bearing on civil fault in a later lawsuit for monetary damages.

 Sometimes, as discussed, there could be multiple parties, all bearing a portion of the fault.
 And yes, occasionally, the victim shares a part of that responsibility.
-California considers it unjust to make a defendant pay for 100% of the damage when a plaintiff may have caused 10%.
+California considers paying a defendant for 100% of the damage when a plaintiff may have caused 10% is unjust.
 This situation is where our lawyers use California’s pure comparative negligence law.
 Here, the court will reduce the driver’s recovery based on the percentage of fault a court or jury assigns them.

 If the fact-finder gives 10% fault to the hit car operator and 90% fault to the rear vehicle, the hit driver will receive 10% less compensation.
 In this example, the plaintiff will receive $90,000 from a damages award of $100,000.
 If we negotiated with the insurance adjuster over portions of fault, we would settle based on a fairly apportioned final settlement amount reduction.